Why Are My Periods 2 Weeks Apart? | Clear Cycle Clues

 Mental Health & Stress Link With Menstrual Irregularities

 Stress doesn’t just affect your mood—it alters brain signals controlling reproductive hormones via the hypothalamus-pituitary-ovarian axis.
-Chronic stress elevates cortisol which suppresses gonadotropin-releasing hormone (GnRH), delaying or disrupting ovulation.
+Chronic stress can influence the release of hormones involved in ovulation, which may delay ovulation, disrupt ovulation, or contribute to unpredictable bleeding.

-This interference often results in shorter cycles with unexpected spotting between periods.
-Managing stress through therapy techniques such as cognitive behavioral therapy (CBT), meditation, yoga, or simply improving sleep hygiene can stabilize your cycle over time.
+This interference may result in shorter cycles, longer cycles, missed periods, or unexpected spotting between periods.
+Managing stress through therapy techniques such as cognitive behavioral therapy (CBT), meditation, yoga, or simply improving sleep hygiene can support better cycle stability over time.

 Key Takeaways: Why Are My Periods 2 Weeks Apart?

-➤ Irregular cycles can cause periods to occur close together.
+Irregular cycles can cause bleeding to occur close together.

-➤ Stress and lifestyle changes may lead to frequent bleeding.
+Stress and lifestyle changes may lead to frequent or irregular bleeding.

-➤ Birth control methods can alter your cycle length.
+Birth control methods can alter your bleeding pattern.

-➤ Medical conditions like PCOS affect cycle regularity.
+Medical conditions like PCOS, thyroid disorders, fibroids, or infections can affect cycle regularity.

 Frequently Asked Questions